great-expectations/great_expectations/docs/tutorials/getting-started/check-out-data-docs.md

   - the number of `NULL` values

-If you would like to learn more about how the Profiler works, you can dig deeper here: [`great_expectations.profile.UserConfigurableProfiler`](..)

 These Expectations are not intended to be very smart.
 Instead, the goal is to quickly provide some good examples, so that you’re not starting from a blank slate.

-Later, you should also take a look at other workflows for Creating and editing Expectations.
-[Creating and editing Expectations](...) is a very active area of work in the Great Expectations community.
+Later, you should also take a look at other workflows for Creating Custom Expectations.
+[Creating Custom Expectations](/docs/guides/expectations/creating_custom_expectations/how-to-create-custom-expectations) is a very active area of work in the Great Expectations community.
 Stay tuned for improvements over time.

 Expectations under the hood
 By default, Expectation Suites are stored in a JSON file in the expectations/ subdirectory of your great_expectations/ folder.
 You can also configure Great Expectations to store Expectations to other locations, such as S3, Postgres, etc. We’ll come back to these options in the last (optional) step of the tutorial.